ehtesham1996/poc-rpc-file-upload/README.md

 - No need to have a server to download the file
 - No need to have a public url to download the file

 ### Disadvantages
 - Need to check how does this would work in our case with multiple rpc chaining calls

+## Approach 2 Hyperswarm

+The client initiates a transfer via RPC, then uses Hyperswarm for direct peer-to-peer file streaming The server creates a writable stream to hyperDrive/Local and handles the incoming data stream

+### Findings
+- Works well for large files
+- Direct P2P connection reduces server load
+- Reliable streaming of data

+### Advantages
+- Efficient P2P file transfer
+- Good for large files
+- Streaming approach means low memory usage
+- Built-in network resilience

+### Disadvantages
+- More complex setup
+- Requires P2P networking setup
+- Initial connection establishment takes time

+## Approach 3 HTTP Multipart

+The client uploads the file using HTTP multipart form data The server handles the upload stream and writes to hyperDrive/Local

+### Findings
+- Works well for files up to configured size limit
+- Familiar HTTP-based approach
+- Good progress tracking

+### Advantages
+- Simple and standard approach
+- Easy to implement
+- Works with existing web infrastructure
+- Good browser compatibility

+### Disadvantages
+- Requires HTTP server setup
+- Limited by HTTP server configurations
+- Not as efficient as P2P approaches in terms of streaming but faster as compared to them